ashellz/habitt/README.md

 - possible fix: time is 7 on phone and not 19

-6. Remove all spaces placed in front of the input
+6. Remove all spaces placed in front and the end of an input

 Fixed things: